Hecke algebra action on twisted motivic Chern classes and K-theoretic stable envelopes: Introduction

 For integer values of the parameter $a$ the relation is different, we have

-see lemma \ref{quadratic}.
+see Lemma \ref{quadratic}.
 Dependence on the parameter is not a surprise.
-Felder in \cite{Felder}, see also \cite{EitingofVarchenko}, stated braid relations in their incarnation of Yang-Baxter equation for R-matrices
+Felder in \cite{Felder}, see also \cite{EitingofVarchenko}, stated braid relations in their incarnation of the Yang-Baxter equation for R-matrices

 A natural question arises: How the operators $\Tcl{s}{\lambda}$ and $\Tcr{s}{\lambda}$ are related to geometry?
 What do they compute?
 We give an answer in the $A_n$ case.
 We prove that after a suitable normalization the operators $\Tcl{s}{\lambda}$ and $\Tcr{s}{\lambda}$ provide recursive formulas for the twisted motivic Chern classes of matrix Schubert varieties $\XX_w$.
-We consider only the maximal rank Schubert varieties in $\Hom(\C^n,\C^n)$, i.e. $B\times B$-orbits of the permutation matrices.
+We consider only the maximal rank matrix Schubert varieties in $\Hom(\C^n,\C^n)$, i.e. $B\times B$-orbits of the permutation matrices.
 We prove \begin{atw*}[\ref{indukcja_macierzowa}] The left and right recursions hold

-\end{atw*} Here $\BB$ is a certain fixed rational function (see the formula \eqref{eq:BB}) and $D_{w,\lambda}$ is a distinguished divisor contained in the boundary of the matrix Schubert variety (definition \ref{dywizor}).
-The factor $\BB$ is responsible for the motivic Chern class of the fiber of the projection $\GL_n\to \GL_n/B$, and it is present in a similar formula for Rim\'anyi-Tarasov-Varchenko weight function, \cite[section 6.1]{RTV0}.
-For the proof we apply two resolutions of matrix Schubert varieties: left resolution and right resolution, giving rise to left and right Demazure-Lusztig operators.
+\end{atw*} Here $\BB$ is a certain fixed rational function (see the formula \eqref{eq:BB}) and $D_{w,\lambda}$ is the distinguished divisor contained in the boundary of the matrix Schubert variety (Definition \ref{dywizor}).
+The factor $\BB$ is responsible for the motivic Chern class of the fiber of the projection $\GL_n\to \GL_n/B$, and it is present in a similar formula for Rim\'anyi-Tarasov-Varchenko weight function, \cite[Section 6.1]{RTV0}.
+For the proof we apply two resolutions of matrix Schubert varieties: the left resolution and the right resolution, giving rise to the left and right Demazure-Lusztig operators.

-The geometry hidden behind the operators $\Tcl{s}{\lambda}$ and $\Tcr{s}{\lambda}$ for a general semisimple group is not discussed.
-We plan to present it in another paper, not enlarging the present exposition.